Migration Guide to 9.x (2025-05-10)

 Date Editor/Filter

-Vanilla-Calendar-Pro was upgraded to v3.0 and the main breaking change is that they migrated to flat config (instead of complex object config) and this mean that if you use any of their option, then you'll have to update them to be flat.
+Vanilla-Calendar-Pro was upgraded to v3.0 and their main breaking change was the move to flat config (instead of complex object config) and this mean that if you use any of their option, you'll have to update them to use the new flat options.

 The biggest change that you will most probably have to update is the min/max date setting when using the 'today' shortcut as shown below: